kroman0/products/Products.qPloneDropDownMenu/trunk/Products/qPloneDropDownMenu/README.txt

 You can click  button on 'drop down menu' configlet form to reset menu.
-However you will lose your previous code of menu with all submenus after click on 'regenerate menu'.
+This can be usefull in case  broken html of menu code.
+Generated code is based on status of 'Automatically generate tabs' in your 'Navigation settings' However you will lose your previous code of menu with all submenus after click on 'regenerate menu'.

+If you want to 'regenerate menu' you should pay attention to status of 'Automatically generate tabs' in your 'Navigation settings'.

 Authors